 CHANGE MASTER TO statement to

-move the master log position forward.
+move the source's binary log position forward.

 When you use these methods, it is important to understand that you are not necessarily skipping a complete transaction, as is always the case with the GTID-based method described previously.
 These non-GTID-based methods are not aware of transactions as such, but instead operate on events.
 The binary log is organized as a sequence of groups known as event groups, and each event group consists of a sequence of events.